We’re not in the stone age. 👎

 You need visuals to provide more context, entertainment, and information.

-Otherwise, you’re writing a newspaper at the point.
+Otherwise, you’re writing a newspaper at that point.
 A.K.A big blocks of text. ❌

 However, if you’re putting together a blog post, sales letter, or similar material, it needs images.